periode/thesis/corpus/online_posts.md

 asoundmove: adds "it must also subjectively feel perfect & light"

-user21007 (as above): adds that if it's self-explanatory, it must also be non-trivial. and it must take into account that it is **maintainable**, and in the **right language**. given that, `hello, world!`, couldn't be called beautiful.
+user21007 (as above): adds that if it's self-explanatory, it must also be non-trivial. and it must take into account that it is **maintainable**, and in the **right language**. given that, `hello, world!`, couldn't be called beautiful; because the *why* and the *how* are actually already solved before even looking at it.

 Macneil: "coding problems are about conceptualization, so beautiful code represents a remarkable conceptualization of the problem", and a beautiful execution. (programming really is just the craft of ideas). "for instance, when a problem can be reduced to an existing problem, it gives us an insight into the nature of the problem itself." (and elegance uses simple trucks to achieve difficult tasks). he concludes with `quicksort`.